mavdic1/mario-rl-agent-mmhe/README.md

 # Project Overview
 This project is part of a course at the Faculty of Electrical Engineering in Sarajevo.
 The main goal is to build an AI agent that plays Super Mario Bros using Reinforcement Learning.
 We are specifically investigating how computer vision can be used to simplify what the agent sees to make the training process more efficient.
 In many cases, these agents try to learn directly from the game screen, but the screen contains a lot of background information that the agent does not actually need to see.

-When an AI looks at a raw game frame, it sees every pixel and every color.
-For a game like Mario, things like the blue sky or small background details can act as noise.
-This often results in the training process taking a very long time because the agent has to figure out which pixels are important and which are not.
-We believe that by cleaning up these images before the AI sees them, we can make the training more stable and help the agent learn the game logic faster.
+When an AI looks at a raw game frame it encounters too much noise like the sky or text.
+BY cleaning up these images before the AI sees them, we can make the training more stable and help the agent learn the game logic faster.

 We use an algorithm called Proximal Policy Optimization (PPO) to train our models.
 To prove whether visual cleaning helps, we designed two different versions of the agent to compare them against each other.